lrq3000/netlogo-pea/README.md

 ## CREDITS AND REFERENCES

-- "Evolvable Neuronal Paths: A Novel Basis for Information and Search in the Brain", 2011, Fernando C, Vasas V, Szathm·ry E, Husbands P. PLoS ONE 6(8): e23534. doi: 10.1371/journal.pone.0023534
+- "Evolvable Neuronal Paths: A Novel Basis for Information and Search in the Brain", 2011, Fernando C, Vasas V, Szathm√°ry E, Husbands P. PLoS ONE 6(8): e23534. doi: 10.1371/journal.pone.0023534

 Note that another implementation in Objective-C of this algorithm by the authors themselves is provided with the article.